hsingh17/Spendings-Tracker/backend/README.md

 ### Spendings Detail
 - HTTP Method: `GET`
-- Endpoint: `/v1/api/spendings/{spending-user-aggr-id}`
+- Endpoint: `/v1/api/spendings/{spending-date}`
 - Path Variables:
-    - `spending-user-aggr-id`
+    - `spending-date`
 - Purpose:
-    - Displays the details of a specific spending.
+    - Displays the details of a specific spending for a user on a certain date.
 - Response structure of `data`:
 ````
 [